Arun Jain

-Arun Jain (born 30 December 1959) is a Chennai-based Indian industrialist, investor, and philanthropist.
+Arun Jain (born 30 December 1959) is an Indian industrialist, investor, and philanthropist based in Chennai, India.
 He is the chairman and managing director of Intellect Design Arena Limited, an IT software products company in the banking, financial services, and insurance space, which is listed on the National Stock Exchange as Intellect.
 He was also the founder, Chairman, and CEO of Polaris Consulting and Services Ltd. (formerly known as Polaris Software Labs), an IT services company.
 On 4 March 2016, Virtusa Corporation acquired a majority stake in Polaris Consulting & Services Limited.

 Arun has also been appointed the Chief Mentor of the Centre of Excellence for FinTech set up by the Ministry of Electronics & Information Technology (MeitY), Govt. of India, Member of the National Software Product Mission, a strategic forum for the implementation of National Policy on Software Products 2019 constituted by MeitY.
 He is a Governing Council Member of STPI and also a Member of the Advisory Council of TechNest, an incubation facility provided by STPI-Chennai.
 He has held and continues to hold, positions in CII, MMA, National Institute of Electronics and Information Technology (NIELIT), and the Indo-American Chamber of Commerce.